-My new thing this year when people invite us to dinner, is to offer to bring an appetizer.
+My new thing this year when people invite us to dinner is to offer to bring an appetizer.
 I normally bring dessert.
-While I love dessert and have gotten really good at making tarts, pavolas, cakes, puddings, panna cotta (you get the picture), I felt we could all lay off of the sweets; at least for a little while.
+While I love dessert and have gotten really good at making tarts, pavolas, cakes, puddings, panna cotta, I felt we could all lay off of the sweets; at least for a little while.
+That being said my new favorite appetizer to bring during the holiday season is this recipe for Hot Spicy Crab Dip.

 What is your favorite seafood appetizer?